MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Advantages of Stage View

+The advantages of Stage View:

-Stage View provides seamless experience of viewing content in Teams.
-Users can open and view the content provided by your app without leaving the context, and they can pin the content to the chat for future quick access leading to a higher user engagement with your app.
+* Stage View provides seamless, multitasking experience when working with the content in Teams.
+* Users can open and view the content provided by your app without leaving the context and continue discussion from same window.
+* Collaborative Stage View helps the users can pin the content to the chat for future quick access leading to a higher user engagement with your app.

-The Collaborative Stage View provides seamless, multitasking experience when working with content in Teams.
-Users can open and view your app content in a new Teams window and continue discussion from same window.
-The ability to engage and conversation about the same content leads to higher user engagement with your app.
+* The ability to engage and conversation about the same content leads to higher user engagement with your app.

 ## Stage View vs. Task module